 Pair it with crisp whites to contrast the deep shade and make sure you bring in plenty of bedroom lighting too as this is a green that absorbs light and can look a tad gloomy in the wrong space.

-6. Choose a vibrant teal
+7. Choose a vibrant teal

-A vibrant teal still brings in those calming vibes that green bedrooms are associated with, but is ideal if you want a bold color.
+A vibrant teal still brings in those calming vibes that green bedrooms are associated with but is ideal if you want a bold color.
 We love this room, particularly because of the contrasting shades going on.

-7. Or go slightly darker in a green bedroom
+8. Or go slightly darker in a green bedroom

 Want to add that drama of a deep green but not sure bedroom can all four walls?
-Add a feature wall of deep blue/green to create a more subtly green bedroom.
+Add a feature wall idea of deep blue/green to create a more subtly green bedroom.
 By day, this shade it's light enough to bounce light around; by night, it will deepen to create an intimate feel.
-Better still, it's a great match for splashes of warm hues like deep yellows, oranges and pinks.
+Better still, it's a great match for splashes of warm hues like deep yellows, oranges, and pinks.

-8. Create a green bedroom quickly with wallpaper
+9. Create a green bedroom quickly with wallpaper

-Add some pattern and some green hues into your space with a green bedroom wallpaper.
+Add some pattern and some green hues into your space with green bedroom wallpaper.
 It might be a cliché but green does lend itself to nature-inspired prints – leaves, flowers, woodland motifs – and you will find so many options to suit your style from large banana leaf prints to small, more traditional patterns as you can see in this lovely bedroom.

-9. Make your space a restful retreat with pastels
+10. Make your space a restful retreat with pastels

 Pastel shades aren't just reserved for children's rooms.
 These soft, soothing colors are perfect for grown-up bedrooms too.

-'Accent colors work really in bedrooms and shades such as pinks and greens produce a really romantic aesthetic and there are many ways in which to create an interplay between the shades, however, my favorite is combining lighter ice-cream shades of these colors.' says Helen Shaw, Director of Benjamin Moore (opens in new tab).
+'Accent colors work really in bedrooms and shades such as pinks and greens produce a really romantic aesthetic and there are many ways in which to create an interplay between the shades, however, my favorite is combining lighter ice-cream shades of these colors,' says Helen Shaw, Director of Benjamin Moore (opens in new tab).

 The key to preventing the room from feeling too... saccharine is to bring in some darker accent colors too, as you can see in this green bedroom with the drawer unit.

-10. Add greenery to a neutral bedroom with houseplants
+11. Add greenery to a neutral bedroom with houseplants

 Want a super-easy green bedroom idea that you can do in minutes?
 Add houseplants.
 Houseplants count as green home decor, right?
 If you are renting so can't go painting your walls, or even if you want to keep your bedroom neutral and just add in green as a pop of color plants are the way to go.